Robert Baden-Powell, 1st Baron Baden-Powell: Scout Movement

-At the 5th World Scout Jamboree in 1937, Baden-Powell gave his farewell to Scouting, and retired from public Scouting life.
+At the 5th World Scout Jamboree in 1937, Baden-Powell gave his farewell to Scouting and retired from public Scouting life.
 22 February, the joint birthday of Robert and Olave Baden-Powell, continues to be marked as Founder's Day by Scouts and World Thinking Day by Guides to remember and celebrate the work of the Chief Scout and Chief Guide of the World.

-In his final letter to the Scouts, Baden-Powell wrote:

-I have had a most happy life and I want each one of you to have a happy life too.
+In his final letter to the Scouts, Baden-Powell wrote:I have had a most happy life and I want each one of you to have a happy life too.
 I believe that God put us in this jolly world to be happy and enjoy life.
 Happiness does not come from being rich, nor merely being successful in your career, nor by self-indulgence.
 One step towards happiness is to make yourself healthy and strong while you are a boy, so that you can be useful and so you can enjoy life when you are a man.
 Nature study will show you how full of beautiful and wonderful things God has made the world for you to enjoy.
 Be contented with what you have got and make the best of it.
 Look on the bright side of things instead of the gloomy one.
 But the real way to get happiness is by giving out happiness to other people.
 Try and leave this world a little better than you found it and when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best.
 "Be prepared" in this way, to live happy and to die happy – stick to your Scout Promise always – even after you have ceased to be a boy – and God help you to do it.

-Baden-Powell died on 8 January 1941: his grave is in St Peter's Cemetery in Nyeri, Kenya.
+Baden-Powell died on 8 January 1941; his grave is in St Peter's Cemetery in Nyeri, Kenya.
 His gravestone bears a circle with a dot in the centre "ʘ", which is the trail sign for "Going home", or "I have gone home".
-His wife Olave moved back to England in 1942, although after she died in 1977, her ashes were taken to Kenya by her grandson Robert and interred beside her husband.
-In 2001 the Kenyan government declared Baden-Powell's grave a National Monument.
+His wife Olave moved back to England in 1942; after she died in 1977, her ashes were taken to Kenya by her grandson Robert and interred beside her husband.
+In 2001, the Kenyan government declared Baden-Powell's grave a national monument.